 Two phone calls solve almost every "I have too much stuff and it needs to go" problem.
 The first reaches a dumpster rental company that drops a bin in your driveway.
 The second reaches a junk removal service that shows up with a crew and a truck.
 Same problem, two completely different price points, two different time investments, two different services and most homeowners pick the wrong one because they don't know how to compare.

-This guide cuts through the marketing on both sides: when a dumpster rental is the right call, when junk removal is the right call, and the specific volume + access + time signals that tell you which one fits your job.
+This guide cuts through the marketing on both sides of the dumpster rental vs junk removal decision: when the bin is the right call, when the crew is the right call, and the specific volume + access + time signals that tell you which one fits your job.

 The One-Sentence Difference